snowdrop/k8s-infra/ansible/playbook/README.md

 1. The host exists.
 Jump to the [Import a host](#Import-a-host) section;
 2. The host doesn't exist.
 Create a new host as documented under the section [Create a host](#Create-a-host)

-> NOTE: Check the [passstore gitlab project documentation](https://gitlab.cee.redhat.com/snowdrop/passstore) for the installation guide for the first execution.
+> NOTE: Check the [passstore gitlab project documentation](https://gitlab.cee.redhat.com/snowdrop/passstore) if password store ins not yet installed on your laptop.
 >
-> WARNING: Whenever any command to create a host and password entries took place, the command `pass git push` must be manually issued by the user to push to github the information.
+> WARNING: Whenever a command to create host and password entries took place, then push the content using the command `pass git push` manually !!

 ### Import a host